noflo/noflo.github.io/documentation/index.md

 * Data being sent through the connections
 * Connections being closed

 Looking at this is useful in order to understand how information flows through a NoFlo network.
+Visual tools like [Flowhub](https://flowhub.io/ide/) can give an even better view at how the graph looks and behaves.

 ### Running NoFlo in the browser